Ole Lynggaard Copenhagen

 Creative director and daughter of Ole Lynggaard, Charlotte Lynggaard, who is a goldsmith and jewellery designer like her father, joined the company in 1987.
 Søren Lynggaard, son of Ole Lynggaard, also joined the company in 1994 and has been CEO since 2003, while Michel Normann, Charlotte Lynggaard's husband, became CCO in 2006.
 Hanna Lynggaard, Søren Lynggaard's wife, joined the company's sales team in 2008, and is now Retail Manager.

-With more than 100 employees in the Copenhagen-based atelier, the Lynggaard family run house has a solid and well-established reputation as a value driven luxury brand.
-All jewellery is designed by the father-daughter duo that are crafted by a team of 40 goldsmiths working in the brand workshops, and by close partners outside Copenhagen.
+With more than 100 employees in the Copenhagen-based atelier, all jewellery is designed by the father-daughter duo and made by a team of 40 goldsmiths working in the brand workshops, and by close partners outside Copenhagen.